c-devhax/SQLite3-Shell/README.md

 **For example:**

-we have a folder of files like this

-`sqlite3-shell.py`
+We have a databtase names `test`:

 `test.db`

-now lets load our test database to do commands

-so we input the filename of database:

-`Welcome, please input your first database you wanna load or start creating it .-----------------------------------------------------------------------------`

-`filename of db>test`

-then we should have a message saying "Database loaded!" and ready to run sqlite commands!
+Running the script `sqlite3-shell.py` will output something like this:

+`SQLite3-Shell, brought to you by GeorgeCY2 and c-devhax.
+Please enter the name of the database you want to connect to.
+.-----------------------------------------------------------------------------`

+`sqlite-shell> `

+To load a database, you can just write the name of your database (without the trailing `.db`).

+Once the database has been loaded, you will see `SQLite3 Shell v1.1 by GeorgeCY (Made in Python)` printed to the console, and you will be able to run any sqlite3 commands on said database.

-use `help` during the active session if you want to see the core commands
+Use `help` during the active session if you want to see the core commands